LauraKirby/aspera-ibm-analytics-api/setup.md

 1. Generate private and public keys:

-    All files created containing security information such as the private and public keys should not be tracked by version control.
-They have only been included in the source code for the purpose of demonstration.
-All keys shown are no longer valid.
+    *Note:* To maintain security, Aspera recommends that you do not use version control to track files that contain security information.
+This includes the private and public keys that you create in this step.
+Example keys shown in this tutorial are included for purposes of demonstration only and are no longer valid.

     ```bash
     ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key